 San Francisco Women Artists,

-Biographical/Historical Note: Art organization; San Francisco, Calif.
+Biographical/Historical Note: San Francisco Women Artists (SFWA) is one of California's oldest arts organizations, dating back to 1887 when it was originally founded by local woman as the Sketch Club, meeting monthly to share and critique their work and to make field trips.
 San Francisco Women Artists (SFWA) is one of California's oldest arts organizations, dating back to 1887 as the Sketch Club, which was organized by independent women who met to share and critique each other's work and to counter the all-male Bohemian Club.
 During the early 1920s, it reorganized as the San Francisco Society of Art, and included men and women.
 By 1925, the women of the Society branched off as a separate entity as the San Francisco Society of Women Artists.
 In 1946 it became the San Francisco Women Artists.
 This organization, with a membership of 400, is dedicated to encouraging and promoting the work of women artists.
 In 1983 the SFWA procured a gallery which provides exhibition space for members.
 Members included Marcella Labaudt, Alice B.Chittenden, M. Evelyn McCormick, Helen Hyde, Dorr Bothwell, Claire Falkenstein, Ruth Asawa, Nell Sinton, Eva Almond Withrow, Imogen Cunningham, and Emmy LouPackard.

 Pam Foley, president of the San Francisco Women Artists, donated the records in 1999.

 How to Use this Collection

 - Read the Finding Aid for this collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C.
 Research Center.
 Contact Reference Services for more information.
 Use of archival audiovisual recordings with no duplicate access copy requires advance notice.